jovami/isep-lapr4/docs/us_1006/README.md

 The user interface will be split into 3: one for each user type.

-The **ListCoursesService** will have some more methods added to it:
+The **ListCoursesService** will have the following method added to it:

-1. `taughtBy(Teacher t)` --- courses taught by a given teacher
+1. `studentIsEnrolledOrCanEnroll(Student s)` --- courses a given student is enrolled in or can enroll

+This method, at the repository level, will be broken down into two:

+1. `enrollable()` --- courses the student can enroll in
-2. `studentIsEnrolledOrCanEnroll(Student s)` --- courses a given student is enrolled in or can enroll
+2. `coursesOfEnrolledStudent` --- courses a given student is enrolled in

+The **StaffMemberRepository** will have a `taughtBy` method to compute the courses that a given teacher is a member of; i.e they're a teacher for that course.

 3. `allCourses()` --- self-explanatory

-**Note:** the method to obtain a list of all courses is already implemented; so there is no need to create a new one.
-The `enrollable` simply be a convenient alias to the *strategy pattern* `ofState()` method already implemented.

 The **DTO pattern** will be used to display the courses in the UI.